 Types of Recoverable Damages

-Those who have been injured in a car accident may be eligible to recover monetary compensation for their damages.
+People who have been injured in a car accident may be eligible to recover economic and non-economic damages.

 Economic damages refer to monetary losses caused by another person such as lost income and medical expenses.